arc53/DocsHUB/README.md

 ## Todo list
 - Github workflows to prepare json document with indexes ✅
+- Public list to make it usable (index) ✅
-- Website with search and index
+- Website with search
-- Plugin with DocsGPT
-- Plugins for other projects
 - API for search